 The Tsaachin or Tsaatan’s entire existence is based on their reindeer herds which provide them with milk for producing cheese, antlers for carving and medicinal purposes, transportation and on the odd occasion, meat.
 Part of the Tuvan ethnic group, this small tribe is truly nomadic, regularly moving in search for a rare type of lichen and grass for their reindeer.
 The Tsaachin people do not stay in the traditional Mongolian gers we commonly recognise as a symbol on the country, but live in urts, similar to the Native American teepees which were traditionally made from birch bark.

 A culture rich in Shamanism, these spiritual healers play an important role to the community providing traditional remedies for injury and illness.
-Previously a self sufficient tribe with only their reindeers, the Tsaachin now have to forage for berries, wild potato and pine nuts in the Autumn as well as occasionally fish or hunt to simply survive.
+Previously a self-sufficient tribe with only their reindeers, the Tsaachin now forage for berries, wild potato and pine nuts in the Autumn as well as occasionally fish or hunt to simply survive.
 The reindeer are said to have been domesticated several thousands of years ago and play a key role in the spiritual, socio economic and linguistic traditional of the local community.

 Your visit to the reindeer herding people plays an important role to help them and their culture survive.
 Although very few travellers venture into this realm, our tourism initiative provides them with a supplemental income and cultural exchange education for both our travellers and local Tsaachin people.
 To spend time with these tribes people is truly remarkable and brimming with cultural practices that provide a deep insight into this fascinating way of life.

 Travelling on horseback is the best way to reach the remote settlement with a full support crew of guides, cooks and horse tenders there to assist.
-Sleep in teepees like the locals and after visiting this isolated land, continue on through the spectacular scenery of rolling mountains, lush forests before venturing the turquoise waters of Lake Khuvsgul.
+Sleep in teepees like the locals and after visiting this isolated land, continue through the spectacular scenery of rolling mountains, and lush forests before venturing the turquoise waters of Lake Khuvsgul.

 Welcome to Mongolia!
 Upon arrival in Ulaanbaatar the capital city of Mongolia, you will be met and transferred to your hotel.
 The remainder of the day is yours at leisure.